mooselab/web-app-workloads/README.md

 - `clustering_kmeans_silhouette_day.py`: Performs clustering on trace data at the daily granularity.
 - `clustering_kmeans_silhouette_week.py`: Performs clustering on trace data at the weekly granularity.
-- `clusters_analysis.py`: Conducts analysis on clusters and cluster centroids after the clustering process.
+- `clustering_analysis.py`: Conducts analysis on clusters after the clustering process.
 - `correlation_analysis.py`: Carries out correlation analysis between daily and weekly clusters.
+- `creating_plots_clustering.py`: Generates figures used in the first research question.
-- `creating_plots.py`: Generates figures used in the article.
+- `creating_plots_slr.py`: Generates figures used in the second research question.
-- `extracting_traces` folder: Contains code for extracting the 10 traces used in our study.
+- `extracting_traces` folder: Contains code for extracting the 12 workloads used in our study.